thebigfilecom/thebigfile-com-dev/submodules/samples/rust/nft-wallet/README.md

 ./deploy.sh
 ```

-### Step 2: If you'd like to deploy on the IC network run the command:
+### Step 2: If you'd like to deploy on the BIG network run the command:

 ```bash
 ./deploy.sh --network ic